orangeturtle739/saja/README.md

 * **J**acob Glueck (jng55)
 * **A**mit Mizrahi (am2269)

+We wrote SAJA for our final project in CS 3110, Data Structures and Functional Programming, at Cornell University during the fall 2016 semester.

 ## Vision
 SAJA is a peer-to-peer encrypted messaging system designed for communication between people on the same network.